Anchor

 IMPORTANT – Change in Delivery Methods

-To offer an approved program through distance learning (50% or more of the content is offered online) or if you plan to no longer offer an approved program through main campus or distance learning, please contact Carmen Jones or Ginger Bishop regarding the approval process and appropriate form.
+To offer an approved program through distance learning (50% or more of the content is offered online) or if you plan to no longer offer an approved program through main campus or distance learning, please contact Carmen Coleman or the SACSCOC Liaison regarding the approval process and appropriate form.

 Substantive Change Checklist